Toxophilite1/Flight-to-Quality-Project/README.md

-# FLight to Quality Project
+# Flight to Quality Project
 ##  Overview of Project
 This projects investigates the performance of the financial markets during times of global crisis.
 Included is the consideration of the phenomenon  known as flight-to quality where investors move from riskier to safer products.